Quick Start

 Open Showcase/LunaShowcase.unity — the flagship demo, a complete game-style UI shell with tabs, modals, overlays, and responsive layout switching.
 Press Play.
 The Luna theme renders automatically, Panel Settings is pre-wired, scripts run, audio plays.

-LunaShowcase scene running in Play mode with Luna theme rendering
+The LunaShowcase scene running in Play mode — the game-style shell with the Luna theme rendering

 Also worth opening once: